evgenygrobov/Churn_Detector/README.md

 ---

-**We could notice that Age and Balance are the most relevant features to label.**
+**We can observe Age, Balance and IsActiveMember corespond to the target label.**

 ![](https://github.com/evgenygrobov/Customer-churn-prediction/blob/main/images/correl.png)